-FCN is a network of some three hundred or so volunteers organised into county groups throughout England and Wales.
+FCN is a network of some 400 or so volunteers organised into county groups throughout England and Wales.

 Most of the volunteers are themselves involved with farming or have a close link with agriculture.

 FCN volunteers provide pastoral and practical support for as long as needed – helping people to find a positive way forward through their problems.

 Much of this work goes on quietly and with little recognition but its value cannot be over estimated.
 Many people have their health, their families, their future and their very lives intact because of the care, support and friendship they have received from an FCN volunteer.